nerdcringe/SpinUp/README.md

 ### Development

-I started by making this little GUI to graphically display the robot's position and angle.
-The position, rotation, and encoder values are printed.
+We used the base of the Change Up bot as a mini bot to test odometry.
+It has unpowered tracking wheels hooked up to encoders.
+Then I started the code by making a display for the robot's position and angle.
+The position, rotation, and encoder values are printed on the side.

 ![image](https://user-images.githubusercontent.com/54510965/195656350-cfdcb9fe-244f-4b95-9398-cb46614eae9f.png)